||Sony HT-A7000||SEE IT||

 Best wireless: JBL Bar 9.1

-Why it made the cut: Rear speakers may now be increasingly common in soundbar packages, but the JBL Bar 9.1 is one of the few that offers a completely wireless solution.
+Why it made the cut: Rear speakers may now be increasingly common in soundbar packages, but the JBL Bar 9.1 offers a convenient completely wireless solution.

 - Size: 34.8 x 2.4 x 4.7 inches